msftsean/handling-oversized-json/docs/legacy/DRIFT_MONITORING.md

 **From the meeting:** "Model drift requires frequent evaluations, recommending at least weekly checks to maintain output quality."

-This guide provides concrete steps for monitoring LLM performance on incident analysis tasks using Azure AI Foundry's evaluation tools.
+This guide provides concrete steps for monitoring LLM performance on incident analysis tasks using Microsoft Foundry's evaluation tools.

 ---